- Course, certificate, degree and transfer information

 D. Teacher Prep Center

 Individuals interested in becoming K-12 teachers can receive advising, pathway and transfer support, resources and information on related activities including, mentoring, Future Teachers Club, field experience opportunities and specific course offerings for future teachers.
-SFSU courses offered at the CCSF campus in related areas are available, as are advisors and counselors.
-Call (415) 239-3890, or go HERE.
+Call (415) 239-3890, or visit us in MUB 247 on the Main Campus.

 E. Safe Start

 Violence prevention training program and certificate for early childhood professionals.
-For information on Safe Start in San Francisco and the Safe Start Campaign visit HERE.
+For information on Safe Start in San Francisco, Child Abuse Prevention and the Safe Start Campaign visit www.sfcapc.org

 F. School-Age and Youth Worker Program